 - Label—Customize the label for the attribute filter section.

-- Interactive draw mode—Return features that intersect with the shape drawn on the map.
+Geometries from a map—Choose to return features that are within the current map extent or that intersect with a shape drawn on the map.
 You can turn the draw tools on and off to control which tools are available in the widget.

 - Label—Customize the label for the results list.

-- Sort—Configure which fields to sort by for the results list.
+- Sort records—Configure which fields to sort by for the results list.

-Arrangement style—Choose from Vertical, Horizontal, or Icon to customize the style for queries in one widget.
+Arrangement style—Choose from Vertical, Horizontal, or Icon to customize the style for queries in the widget.